Compare any two graphics cards:

 OpenGL Version OpenGL 3.2 OpenGL 4.1

-Memory Bandwidth: Bandwidth is the largest amount of data (measured in MB per second) that can be transported over the external memory interface in a second.
-It's worked out by multiplying the interface width by its memory speed.
-If the card has DDR memory, the result should be multiplied by 2 again.
+Memory Bandwidth: Memory bandwidth is the max amount of data (counted in megabytes per second) that can be transported across the external memory interface within a second.
+It's calculated by multiplying the bus width by the speed of its memory.
+If it uses DDR memory, it must be multiplied by 2 once again.
 If DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+The better the card's memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
-This number is calculated by multiplying the total number of texture units by the core speed of the chip.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
+This number is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
 The better this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+It is measured in millions of texels processed per second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip could possibly write to the local memory in a second - measured in millions of pixels per second.
-The figure is calculated by multiplying the amount of colour ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate is also dependant on many other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly write to its local memory in one second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of colour ROPs by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel fill rate also depends on lots of other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices